III. A North - Central Region

 From Nikopol to Zhernov to Muselievo to Debovo to Novachene to Batsova Mahala to Tranchovitsa to Izgrev to Balgarene to Malchika to Asparuhovo to Levski.

-I still did not explore the road segment from Nikopol to Balgarene, the only photo I took in this area is just before Malchika.
-My daughter and I spent a night in the field beneath the fool moon.
+I still did not explore the road segment from Nikopol to Izgrev.
+The next photo I took just before Malchika where I and my daughter spent a night in the field beneath the fool moon.

 The road segment I would suggest to you is the one having the least climbing.
 It is obvious from the next road profile chart.
 All the distance is up the stream of Osam River.